cristianglezm/EvoGarden/README.md

 -   **Cockroaches** (`🪳`): A pest and scavenger species.
 They are dynamically spawned by the `PopulationManager` when the number of corpses on the grid becomes too high.
 They hunt for corpses to eat, restoring their health and stamina.
 If no corpses are available, they will attack weak flowers.
 When they eat, they produce a low-quality nutrient.
 -   **Eggs** (`🥚`): The offspring of insects.
 They remain stationary and hatch after a fixed timer, unless eaten by a bird.
 -   **Birds** (`🐦`): The predators of the garden.
     -   **AI & Movement**: Birds use a Quadtree to efficiently scan for prey.
-They prioritize hunting unprotected insects but will eat stationary eggs.
+They prioritize hunting unprotected insects, then defenseless cocoons, and finally stationary eggs.
 When not hunting, they exhibit a smarter patrolling AI, flying towards flowers to search for prey.
     -   **Prey Protection**: Birds cannot see or prey on an insect while it is resting on the same cell as a flower, making flowers a safe haven.
     -   **Nutrient Cycle**: After killing an insect, the bird leaves behind a nutrient-rich dropping.
+Eating a cocoon also produces a small nutrient.
 -   **Eagles** (`🦅`): Apex predators introduced dynamically to maintain ecological balance by culling the bird population when insects become scarce.
 -   **Herbicide Plane** (`✈️`) & **Smoke** (`💨`): A regulatory mechanism to prevent flower overgrowth.
 The plane flies in a straight line, leaving a trail of temporary, damaging smoke clouds that expand to create a wider path of effect.